LER0ever/EverVim/README.md

 Tools folder is for the executables required by vim, e.g. ctags, uncrustify
 After the setup, you can move the whole folder to wherever you want and code anywhere.
+##### Fonts
+For lightline to work properly, you need to install the patched nerd fonts for Hack: [Knack Nerd Font Mono](https://github.com/ryanoasis/nerd-fonts/raw/master/patched-fonts/Hack/Regular/complete/Knack%20Regular%20Nerd%20Font%20Complete%20Mono.ttf)

+#### Before you get started !
+Finished the installation above?
+PLEASE read the [Documentation](https://github.com/LER0ever/EverVim/blob/master/DOC.md) to have an overview about some of EverVim's essential plugins.

 # Features
 ### Cross Platform